jwschroeder3/enricherator/README.md

 ## Conda env setup

+To start using Enricherator, clone this repository and enter the directory created.

-To set up the conda environment, run
+Then, to set up the conda environment, run

 ```bash
 conda env create -f conda_environment.yaml